bootlin/training-materials/slides/kernel-hw-devices/kernel-hw-devices.typ

   (
     title: [Using a *Device Tree*],
     details: (
-      [Originates from *OpenFirmware*, defined by Sun, used on SPARC and PowerPC], [that's why many Linux/U-Boot functions related to DT have a `of_` prefix], [Now used by most embedded-oriented CPU architectures that run Linux: ARC, ARM64, RISC-V, ARM32, PowerPC, Xtensa, MIPS, etc.], [Writing/tweaking a DT is necessary when porting Linux to a new board, or when connecting additional peripherals], ),
+      [Originates from *OpenFirmware*, defined by Sun, used on SPARC and PowerPC
+        - that's why many Linux/U-Boot functions related to DT have a `of_` prefix], [Now used by most embedded-oriented CPU architectures that run Linux: ARC, ARM64, RISC-V, ARM32, PowerPC, Xtensa, MIPS, etc.], [Writing/tweaking a DT is necessary when porting Linux to a new board, or when connecting additional peripherals], ),